 There are many reasons to use a mouse pad:

 - Protection of desk or table surface

 - Reduction of debris collection under the mouse

 There are many types of mouse pads to fit different mouse technologies and uses:

 Gaming: Gaming mouse pads provide a smooth and consistent surface, which is usually hard.
 They are typically larger than regular mouse pads to provide room for more movement.
 They are often made from aluminum, glass, plastic or carbon fiber.
-They are designed for endurance and extended use.
+They are pad for desk designed for endurance and extended use.

 Optical Mice: Earlier types of optical mice, which use image sensors to detect movement, tended not to work well on reflective surfaces such as polished wood or glass.
 Nowadays, mouse pads for use with optical mice have precision surfaces that eliminate spot jitters.

 Padded Wrist: Mouse pads with padded wrist supports are designed to increase ergonomics, specifically to reduce pressure on the carpal tendons.
 The padded support ensures that the wrist remains parallel to the table surface.